 To help you choose between them, this post provides an overview of the various women’s lululemon shoes, what each style is best for, and how to choose the right pair for you.
 Although there’s no men’s collection yet, I’m sure that will come one day.

-Before we dive into talking about Lululemon’s shoes, you may also be interested to read our other reviews of other Lululemon running gear (link opens in a new tab).
+Before we dive into talking about Lululemon’s shoes, you may also be interested to read our other reviews of other Lululemon running gear.

 Overview of the different women’s Lululemon shoes